Thaavet/your-next-book/README.md

 Hi everyone, this is a project made for the Javascript Advance course for Start2Impact.

-I made a simple search for book by carhegory, using Javascript and HTML and  Open Library API
+I made a simple search for book by carhegory, using Javascript, HTML and  Open Library API

 **Built with**